Skip to main content

-WordPress 6.9 added assertEqualHTML(), which removes a lot of brittle test failures caused by formatting-only HTML differences.
+WordPress 6.9 added assertEqualHTML(), which removes a whole category of brittle test failures caused by formatting-only HTML differences.
+I reviewed the implementation and mapped out concrete migration patterns for plugin and theme test suites.

 Before: